White vaginal discharge, also known as cervical mucus, is the body's natural way of cleaning and lubricating the vagina.

 Thick, White & Sticky Vaginal Discharge

-Just as women experience a certain type of discharge when ovulating, it also changes once ovulation is finished.
+Just as women experience a certain type of discharge when ovulating, discharge also changes once ovulation is finished.
 Post ovulation, (days 14-22) the female body produces more progesterone, which results in a sticky & thick white discharge.

 This stickier discharge helps to prevent vaginal infections in the days following menstruation when the vagina naturally produces less mucus than other times of the month.
 It also cleanses any harmful bacteria from the vagina and stops sperm from entering the cervix or uterus post menstruation.